 SOPWITH TABLOID & BABY

 NOTE: THESE PLANS WERE DRAWN AND OFFERED BY GRAHAM LEE ON REQUEST FROM HOMEBUILDERS WHO FOLLOWED HIS TUBE AND GUSSET CONSTRUCTION TECHNIQUE.
-GRAHAM WAS NOT ABLE TO BUILD A PROTOTYPE , BUT AT THE TIME OFFERED THESE DRAWINGS WITH UNLIMITED AMOUNT OF HIS ADVICE TO POTENTIAL BUILDERS.
-I REGRET THAT I DONT HAVE ALL OF HIS EXPERTISE AND CANNOT OFFER SAME ADVICE.
-THIS SET OF DRAWINGS ARE FOR EXPERIENCED HOMEBUILDERS.
-(THANKS.
-MIKE LEE)
+GRAHAM WAS NOT ABLE TO BUILD A PROTOTYPE , BUT AT THE TIME, OFFERED THESE DRAWINGS WITH UNLIMITED AMOUNT OF HIS ADVICE TO POTENTIAL BUILDERS.

 This a 2 plane set of plans.
-You can combine the desireable aspects of both.
+You can combine the desirable aspects of both.
 The Tabloid was produced first as a Bennet racer, and did very well.
 It was then adopted by the military.
 With all of the accessories added, it needed a bigger engine, a change of cowl, and rudder to become the Sopwith Baby.
 Both aircraft were 2 place side by side, but in 7/8 scale they are perfect for the average 200 pound pilot of today.
 The Sopwith’s construction techniques are similar to the Nieuports.
-The fuselage can be built in a couple of weekends, and wing ribs will only take a couple of hours to bend.

 INFORMATION